 Already, the Net Zero Secretary has ended the effective ban on onshore wind, so this trajectory is only likely to continue over the course of the current Parliament.
-Whether or not energy production is explicitly included in the Land Use Framework, it is likely to be a prominent consideration in how the Government views the use of land.
+There are still some questions about the role of energy production in the Land Use Framework, though it is unsurprising that it is a prominent consideration in how the Government views the use of land, both in the Land Use Framework and in other policy developments like changes to the National Planning Policy Framework.

 Thirdly, another of the Government's manifesto commitments is to "get Britain building again".
-Although this is neither one of the Government's 'missions' nor a key priority, it was a significant focus of their campaign and planning reform has already been one of the biggest discussion areas of the early weeks of the new Government.
+Although this is neither one of the Government's 'missions' nor a key priority, it was a significant focus of their campaign and planning reform has already been one of the biggest discussion areas of the first year of the new Government.

-Housebuilding in particular, and infrastructure development as a secondary concern, are likely to be significant priorities for the Government when it comes to the use of land.
+Housebuilding in particular, and infrastructure development as a secondary concern, are likely to remain significant priorities for the Government when it comes to the use of land.

-While these may not be included in the Land Use Framework itself, the Framework is likely to be developed in a way that does not interfere with the ability of developers to proactively resume the process of housebuilding and development.
+While these may not be included in the Land Use Framework itself, the land use consultation indicates that the Framework will be developed in a way that does not interfere with the ability of developers to proactively resume the process of housebuilding and development.

-Each of these are plausible factors that may influence the development of the Land Use Framework, though the specifics will remain uncertain until the Government commits to its publication.
+The land use consultation indicates that each of these will be key considerations that influence the development of the Land Use Framework, though the specifics will remain uncertain until the Government commits to its final publication and responds to the consultation.